joakimsk/docs/docs/source/restapi2.rst

 Source: RestApi.java

-The server does not interpret the content of raw objects (coded in JSON).
-Clients may use this API to store different thing.
+The server does not interpret the content of raw objects (encoded in JSON).
+Clients may use this API to store different things.
 Tags can be used to give info what the objects contain.

 +----------------------------+-------+-+------------------------------------------------------+
 |`/objects/{tag}`            | GET   |L| Get a list of objects for the logged in user         |